Regulations

 -

 The participation of groups is encouraged.
-Each group/participant can submit only once, either as an individual or as a team.
-It is not possible to submit both individually and as a team.
+Each group/participant can submit only as an individual or as a team.
+It is not possible to participate both individually and as a team.

 -

-The data can only be used in the context of the ICASP 2023 Grand Challenge.
-For any other use of the data the participants must contact Prof. Wim Van Paesschen (wim.vanpaesschen@uzleuven.be).
+The data can only be used in the context of the challenge.
+For any other use of the data the participants must contact the organizers.

 -